hhuang91/KaggleChallenge/readme.md

 #### Normalization

-A straight foward way of normalizing images would be to just divide by 255, because all images are in `uint8`.
+A straightfoward way of normalizing images would be to just divide each one by 255, because all images are in `uint8`.
 However, we can perform dataset-wise Z-score normalization after reading images to bring all data into relatively close and normalized distribution, which would make it easier for training.

 $$x = \frac{x-\mu}{\sigma}$$